 By Public Transport -- Brussels has an excellent, fully integrated transit network—Métro (subway), tram (streetcar), and bus—and the network operates daily 5am to midnight, after which a limited NOCTIS night-bus network takes over until 3am, heading out to the suburbs every 30 minutes.
-It is run by STIB (Rue Royale 76; tel 070/232-000; www.stib-mivb.be).
+It is run by STIB (www.stib-mivb.be).

 Validate your ticket by inserting it into the orange electronic machines inside buses and trams and at the access to Métro platforms.
 If you have a MOBIB card, tap it when entering and exiting the Métro station, bus or tram.
 Although the single-fare ticket must be revalidated on each leg of your journey, you’re allowed multiple transfers within a 1-hour period of the initial validation.

 If possible, plan your journey to avoid the crush at morning and evening rush hours.
 And again, watch out for pickpockets, especially at busy times, and avoid walking alone in deserted access tunnels, particularly after dark—the risk of being mugged is small but not entirely absent.

 By Tram & Bus -- An extensive network of tram lines provides the ideal way to get around the city.
-Both trams and urban buses are painted in gray-and-brown colors.
+B Both trams and urban buses are painted in gray-and-brown colors.
 Their stops are marked with red-and-white signs and often have a shelter.
 You stop a tram or bus by extending your arm as it approaches so the driver can see it; if you don’t signal, the bus or tram won’t stop.
 Tram lines nos.
 92 and 83 pass by key sights along rue Royale and rue de la Régence as far as avenue Louise, and so are especially useful for sightseeing.

 By Metro -- The Métro is quick and efficient, and covers many important center-city locations, as well as the suburbs, the Bruparck recreation park , and the Heysel congress center.
 Stations are identified by signs with a white m on a blue background.
 A trip underground takes you into an art center: Métro stations are decorated with specially commissioned paintings, installations, and other artworks by contemporary Belgian artists .